 So, the numbers were gradually rising, starting from 2013 when they were extremely low.
-Since 2017, no matter if it was USPS package theft or Amazon or UPS failed to deliver the package directly to the customer, 19.1% of breaches included theft of credit and debit card information.
+Since 2017, no matter if it was USPS package theft or Amazon or UPS failed to deliver the package directly to the customer, 19.1% of breaches included theft of credit and debit card information for the purpose of committing a credit card fraud.
 Throughout 2017, there were over 930 data breach incidents involving Social Security Numbers.

 Usually, customers are not aware of how one can use their Social Security Number, their home address, or phone number.
 A simple USPS mail theft can easily retrieve these details since many companies still use the Social Security Number as an authenticator.
 That information can be extracted during simple mail theft.

 The US Postal Inspection Service offers tips to help you protect yourself from being a victim of mailbox identity theft.
 However, if you become a victim, here is how to report identity theft.